How to Test CPU Throttling in Windows 11

 Testing CPU throttling in Windows 11

-Checking if your CPU throttles can be a bit tricky since you need to make it work hard on purpose.
+Checking if your CPU is actually getting throttled can be a bit tricky since you will need to make it work at its full capacity on purpose.
 We’ll use a free tool called Prime95 for this.
-It’s a favorite among computer fans because it really pushes your CPU to the limit, making it easier to see if there’s any throttling.
+It’s a favorite tool among users who often play with overclocking and stress testing their CPU.
+It can push your CPU to its limit, and that way you can see if it’s being throttled.

 Useful tip: How to Limit CPU Usage of a Process in Windows 11